OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 # PRIDE_submission_tutorial

-A light hearted guide to submitting proteomics data to PRIDE.
+A lighthearted guide to submitting proteomics data to PRIDE.

 ---